software-verificable-202010/calendar-part-5-TGRaydas/README.md

 - Use camelcase when naming variables and functions.
 - Commas must be placed at the end of the current line.

+# Problems

+No problems have been detected in the workspace so far

 # Requirements